 A white finish would seem to be an almost perfect colour for a bathroom sink for several reasons:

-• Toothpaste and soap scum can both leave white marks on wash basins so a white sink is considered a way to camouflage those marks (at least until you next get around to the cleaning).
+• Toothpaste and soap scum can both leave white marks on wash basins, so a white sink is considered a way to camouflage those marks (at least until you next get around to the cleaning).

 Today, rather than simply adding pigments to change the colour of a basin, alternative finishes are increasingly being used to produce basins with unique colours and textures.